 All in all, Death Stranding is an unusual game, and yes, most of it is just a post-apocalyptic hiking simulator where you’ll be delivering packages from point A to point B, though there is something oddly satisfying in navigating the terrain quickly and efficiently while making the most of what gear you have with you.

 Enemy encounters can be a lot of fun at first but the combat system just feels unrefined and imbalanced, and both human enemies and BT bosses are disappointingly easy to defeat.

 Add to that all the potential backtracking, and it’s easy to see why some would denounce Death Stranding as a tedious, repetitive chore.
 Still, there is some satisfaction and contemplative, melancholic beauty to be found here, but we feel that it is a game best played in short bursts.

 So, just how “Kojima” is the story of Death Stranding?
 The answer is: very.

-The phenomenon known as the Death Stranding has led to the worlds of the living and the dead overlapping, and the result are the supernatural phenomena that we see throughout the game: timefall (rain which accelerates the passage of time) and BTs, specters and otherworldly creatures from the world of the dead which can cause devastating explosions known as voidouts by consuming living humans.
+The phenomenon known as the Death Stranding has led to the worlds of the living and the dead overlapping, and the result are the supernatural phenomena that we see throughout the game: timefall (rain which accelerates the passage of time) and BTs.
+Besides that, you also have specters and otherworldly creatures from the world of the dead, which can cause devastating explosions known as voidouts by consuming living humans.

 Now, as mentioned above, the story of Death Stranding is very distinctly “Kojima”, both from a thematic and presentation standpoint.
 The man isn’t known for his subtlety, so there are many weird moments and a lot of awkward ham-fisted exposition involved.
 It goes without saying that there are hours upon hours of cutscenes present in the game, but not all of them are as masterfully directed as some of the key moments that we’ve seen in the trailers.